Jesper941/OceanBreez/README.md

 In order to ensure that the website has good accessibility, I have used different semantic tags, such as header, main, section, etc.

-- I have used an "alt" attribute on the banner image.
-- Using colors that mix well together and allow the visitor to easily read the answers, read the options, and find the buttons without struggle.

 ---

 ## Technologies Used

 ### Languages Used

-I used HTML and CSS to build this website.
+I used HTML, CSS, JavaScript and the frameworks flask and Django to build this website.

 ### Local Development